Breast cancer at a glance

 - Breast cancer is the out-of-control growth of cells in the breast that results in a malignant, cancerous tumor.

-- According to the National Institutes of Health, one in eight women will get breast cancer and it is the second most prevalent type of cancer death among women.
+- According to the American Cancer Society (ACS), 1 in 8 women will get breast cancer, which is the second most prevalent type of cancer death among women.

-- A mammogram is the best way to detect breast cancer in its earlier, more treatable stage.
+- A mammogram is the best way to detect breast cancer in its early, more treatable stage.

 - The most common breast cancer symptom is a new mass or lump in the breast.

-- Breast cancer causes are not completely known, but risk factors for breast cancer include age, personal health, genetics and lifestyle issues such as obesity.
+- Breast cancer causes are not completely known, but risk factors for include age, personal health, genetics and lifestyle issues such as obesity.

 - Treatment for breast cancer can involve surgery, radiation, chemotherapy and hormone therapy.